Thai potters work to keep ancient tradition alive

-NAKHON RATCHASIMA, Thailand Pimpan Pleurngnoi puts the finishing touches to a brightly colored statue of a curly-haired fairy, painting the fairy's eyes a sparkling blue.
+NAKHON RATCHASIMA, Thailand, March 21 Pimpan Pleurngnoi puts the finishing touches to a brightly coloured statue of a curly-haired fairy, painting the fairy's eyes a sparkling blue.
 Nearby, her elderly mother carefully brushes thick brown paint on a small dog made of clay.

 "They're very popular with hairdressing shops," Pimpan said.
 "Hairdressers like to have a fairy standing in front of their shop, welcoming customers."